-This step-by-step article describes how to use Netdom.exe to reset machine account passwords of a domain controller in Windows Server 2008 R2, in Windows Server 2008, or in Windows Server 2003.
+How to use Netdom.exe to reset machine account passwords of a Windows Server domain controller

 Each Windows-based computer maintains a machine account password history that contains the current and previous passwords that are used for the account.
 When two computers try to authenticate with each other and a change to the current password is not yet received, Windows relies on the previous password.
 If the sequence of password changes exceeds two changes, the computers involved may not be able to communicate, and you may receive error messages.
 For example, you may receive "Access Denied" error messages when Active Directory replication occurs.